 How do I move my files to a Mac?

+There are a variety of ways to move files between a Mac and a PC.
 If you like, you can transfer your files yourself.
 And it doesn’t require much work.
-Here are two ways to do it:
+Here are three ways to do it:

 Use a local network to move files directly from your PC to your Mac.
 For detailed information on moving your files to a Mac, read Switch 101: Migrate Your Files or Your Windows System.Back to Top

 Will my current email service work on a Mac?